helm/helm/docs/using_helm.md

 # mariadbDatabase:
 ```

-You can then override any of these settings in a JSON or YAML formatted file,
+You can then override any of these settings in a YAML formatted file,
 and then pass that file during installation.

 ```console